AJ58O/ValidatorRewards/README.md

 Installation/Running:

-If you don't ahve moneyd installed and configured yet, you will need to do that.
+If you don't have moneyd installed and configured yet, you will need to do that.
 Here's an extremely overkill script that can help you do that: https://github.com/AJ58O/K-ILP-it-with-fire

 ```
 $ git clone https://github.com/AJ58O/ValidatorRewards.git